Find Cheap Auto Insurance Quotes in Your Area

-When you receive a gap waiver agreement, you should review its terms and confirm that it contains the following key information, which Texas law requires to be presented:
+When you receive a gap waiver agreement, you should review its terms and confirm that it contains the following key information, required by Texas law:

 - The total cost of the debt cancellation agreement

-- The term of the agreement, meaning how many months or years it extends coverage
+- The term (how many months or years)

 - The length of time between when a loss occurs and when you must file a claim in order for it to be considered